soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

 }
 {% endhighlight %}

-We might however want to be more clever and allow an attribute to set an initial tab, allowing more choice for the developer:
+However, we might want to be more clever and allow an attribute to set the initial tab, giving the developer more flexibility:

 {% highlight html %}
 <tabs active="2">